Mal-back/ft_transcendance/srcs/volumes/game/Readme.md

 		}

 	Where :
+		- game specifies the type of game played
 		- winner and looser are identified by their username.
 		- score_winner can be lower or equal to score_looser if a player surrended